mozilla/addons-server/docs/topics/api/accounts.rst

     :>json boolean is_artist: The user has developed and listed themes on this website.

-    :statuscode 200: profile found.
+    :statuscode 200: account found.
     :statuscode 400: an error occurred, check the `error` value in the JSON.
-    :statuscode 404: no profile with that user id.
+    :statuscode 404: no account with that user id.

 .. important::